-Audits must be conducted of agents with access to the premises of POGO and to locations within the premises where records of personal health information are retained in accordance with Policy #14 (Levels of Access).
+Audits must be conducted of agents with access to the premises of POGO and to locations within the premises where records of personal health information are retained in accordance with Policy #9.1.6 (Levels of Access).
 The purpose of the audit is to ensure that agents granted access to the premises and to locations within the premises where records of personal health information are retained continue to have an employment, contractual or other relationship with POGO and continue to require the same level of access.

-In this regard, the Levels of Access policy identifies the Privacy Officers as the agents responsible for conducting the audits and for ensuring compliance with the policy and its procedures and the frequency with which the audits must be conducted.
+In this regard, the Policy #9.1.6 identifies the Privacy Officers as the agents responsible for conducting the audits and for ensuring compliance with the policy and its procedures and the frequency with which the audits must be conducted.
 These audits are conducted on an annual basis.